ECE4180-Project/Baby-Monitor/README.md

 - Speaker

 # How It Works

+## Setting up the hardware
+- Connect the HC-SR04 Sonar Sensor to the Raspberry Pi 3
+    - The HC-SR04 is powered using the Arduino Uno's 5V and GND pins, and operates using two GPIO pins.
+The two GPIO pins used in this process are GPIO pins 14 and 15.
+    - The schematic below shows how to connect the HC-SR04 sensor using male to female dual head jumper wires.
+- Connect the Raspberry Pi to a monitor or display.
+For this instance, the Pi was connected to a monitor using HDMI.
+- Connect a USB keyboard and mouse to the Pi.
+- Attach a speaker to the Pi through the 2.1mm headphone jack.
 ## Camera, Recorder & Server Setup
 To setup the camera first user must enable it on the Pi by going to **Preferences->Raspberry Pi Configuration-> Interfaces** then reboot the Pi